 Each sample area was evaluated using a signed difference raster (maximum elevation - minimum elevation) at a cell size equal to twice the ANPS, rounded up to the next integer.
 Sample areas were larger than 50 square meters (m2).
 The maximum acceptable variations within sample areas for this project is 6 cm.
 Isolated noise is expected within the sample areas and was disregarded.

-The evaluation was done on 59 flat open sample areas over the project AOI.
-For the results, please also refer to:
+The evaluation was done on 44 flat open sample areas over the Block 3 AOI.
+The results are shown in the table 4 below, please also refer to:

-MD_Southeast_2019_Lidar_Relative_Accuracy_Smooth_Surface_Repeatability_UTM.shp
+SD_EasternSD_3_Lidar_Relative_Accuracy_Smooth_Surface_Repeatability_UTM14.shp